ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/contributing/index.md

     This method allows you create whole new pages and to preview the changes rendered into a website.
 It works whether or not you have write access to [`access-am3-configs-doc`](https://github.com/ACCESS-NRI/access-am3-configs-doc), but requires you to install `mkdocs` and takes the longest to set up.<br>

 Following [these instructions](https://docs.access-hive.org.au/about/contribute/#lets-get-started) but noting the documentation sources are in [github.com/ACCESS-NRI/access-am3-configs-doc/tree/main/documentation](https://github.com/ACCESS-NRI/access-am3-configs-doc/tree/main/documentation).
 You'll need to [fork](https://docs.access-hive.org.au/about/contribute/#clone-the-forked-access-hive-docs-github-repository-locally) and clone [github.com/ACCESS-NRI/access-am3-configs-doc](https://github.com/ACCESS-NRI/access-am3-configs-doc) if you want to write your own content (`mkdocs serve` should be invoked from within the `documentation` directory).

+## Contribute a configuration

+Information on how to contribute a configuration and what is expected of an ACCESS-NRI supported configuration.